$altText

 The IPG training program was designed to be completed in advance of leading a program/course.
 For this reason, priority acceptance will be given to those applicants who are developing programs/courses to be implemented in the semesters after the fall training has been completed.
 Ideally, those implementing fall semester programs/curricula will have completed the training workshop series in the year previous or earlier, i.e., instructors and program leaders who wish to embed intercultural competence into future courses/programs should seek training now.

 The training program is comprised of both synchronous and asynchronous components.
-There are six Brightspace training modules (and three administrative modules) accompanied by six, 90-minute workshops hosted on Zoom.
+There are six Brightspace training modules accompanied by six, 90-minute virtual workshops hosted on Zoom.

-1. IPG is a one-time requirement for the SAIL, VEIL, and COIL Grants and fulfills requirements for Level 1 of the GIL program.
+1. IPG is a one-time requirement for the SAIL Grant and serves as preparation for the GIL program.

 2. The expected total time commitment for the IPG training is approximately 20 hours.

-3. A $2,000 discretionary award will be disbursed to participants after they successfully complete all IPG requirements (detailed below).
+3. A $2,000 discretionary award will be disbursed to eligible participants after they successfully complete all IPG requirements (details below).

 IPG Application

 Complete the IPG Application Qualtrics.
 Please provide as much information as possible about the program you are seeking support for (e.g., study abroad, virtual exchange, on-campus course, etc.).
-Applications open in April and the deadline is September 8th.
+Applications open in April and the deadline to apply is September 6th 2024.

 The program administrator, Dr. Daniel Jones, will contact each applicant to set up a brief meeting (approximately 20 minutes) prior to acceptance.
 For this reason, early submission of applications is appreciated and allows for more flexibility in scheduling.